An Introduction: Australian Shepherd Temperament

 - Red with or without copper points

-According to the breed standards, the Australian Shepherd may have some markings on the face, chest and tail.
-The dogs have strikingly beautiful blue eyes.
+According to the breed standards, the Australian Shepherd may have some facial, chest and tail markings.
+The dogs have gorgeous blue eyes.
 But some dogs may have eyes of different colours.
 Most Aussies are born with short tails.

 2. The Australian Shepherd Temperament

-As you already know, Aussies are highly intelligent dogs.
-That’s why they are capable of creating their own activities when they get bored.
+As you already know, Aussies are brilliant dogs.
+That’s why they can create their activities when they get bored.
 The Australian Shepherds can start herding your kids or chasing cars.
-These dogs are not couch potatoes who get pleasure and satisfaction from sedentary lifestyle.
-Due to Australian Shepherd temperament, they constantly want to be engaged in very interesting and exciting activities.
+These dogs are not couch potatoes who get pleasure and satisfaction from a sedentary lifestyle.
+Due to Australian Shepherd temperament, they constantly want to engage in interesting and exciting activities.
 Otherwise, they quickly turn to destructive behaviour.

 The Australian Shepherds can’t feel happy without human interaction.
-So, you should keep in mind that your Aussie can’t be left alone to play in the backyard just like any other breed.
-The Aussie will start barking attracting your attention.
+So, you should remember that your Aussie can’t be left alone to play in the backyard, just like any other breed.
+The Aussie will start barking, attracting your attention.

 3. Training means a lot for the Australian Shepherd